mmansion/UT_FMX_213/SYLLABUS.md

 ## COURSE OVERVIEW

-Humans are the only species on earth with the ability to completely reshape the planet through imagination. 🐒 We can dream, design and invent new technologies that dramatically impact the earth and those living on it.
+Humans are the only species on earth with the ability to completely reshape the planet through imagination. 🐒 <br>
+We can dream, design and invent new technologies that dramatically impact the earth and those living on it.
 Today, the modern landscape of design and fabrication technologies are reshaping the world in incredible ways.
 How will you, as an artist or designer, leverage these tools in order to produce meaningful designs?
 This is a question we will critically examine throughout this course.

 In this studio/performance-oriented class, we will focus on designing and modeling 3D objects for fabrication.
 We will explore workflows that allow you to take sketches, photographs and scans into a 3D environment, and then edit those designs order to manufacture them using 3D printers, and related fabrication hardware.
 We will also explore methods of texturing, lighting and rendering design concepts in order to create photo-realistic (or even abstract/artistic) representations of designs for purposes of documentation, visual communication, or even as part of other creative workflows.